 Remarketing puts a small bit of code from Google Analytics to track anyone who goes to your site.
 Then, using AdWords, you can advertise to those people until they do go back to your site and do end up on the confirmation page.
+Get a Coming Soon Banner or promote your sales in another way.
 This can be a huge way to reel in new customers.

 You can set it up by going between Analytics and AdWords.
 First, go to AdWords and select Google Analytics from the Tools and Analysis menu.
 That’ll allow you to link your Analytics and AdWords accounts.
 Then, in Analytics, go to the Admin tab, and choose Remarketing Lists.
 Create a new one.
 Then, from AdWords, create new display ads matched up against the remarketing list.

 You can also do more advanced remarketing based on specific pages, for instance anyone who clicked on a specific product page but didn’t choose to buy that product.
 One good way to advertise is by having ads that specifically address common worries or pain points.
 For instance, if you have a money-back guarantee on your product, including that in the remarketing ad is a great way to lure people back to your site to buy what you’re selling.